Great Sankey Primary School

 PE:

-Our PE days are Monday and Friday.
-Please ensure that your child comes into school wearing their PE kits as they have done last year.
+Our PE days are Thursday (Indoor) and Friday (Outdoor)*.
+Please ensure that your child comes into school wearing their PE kit.
 Please remember to tie back long hair and wear no jewellery for safety reasons.

 Files to Download